 Four young women and two children from Eritrea are welcomed as sponsored refugees.

 2020 The Covid-19 pandemic calls us to new ways of ministering to one another and our community.
 Our last in-person service (March 15) is livestreamed to about half of our community.
 Services then move to the Zoom platform, along with Sunday school classes, youth gatherings and committee meetings.
 We are saddened to experience the death of former pastor Nicholas Dick as the disease sweeps through the St. Clair O’Connor long-term care section.
-Creativity and new skills are fostered as we learn to create meaningful gatherings on Zoom and to adapt “Guess Who’s Coming for Dinner (Drinks,)” the annual youth talent show, a Grade 12 graduation celebration, a kids’ scavenger hunt, the annual Advent Carol Sing, the Christmas Eve service, and many other customary activities to a virtual format.
+Creativity and new skills are fostered as we learn to create meaningful gatherings on Zoom and to adapt “Guess Who’s Coming for Dinner (Drinks),” the annual youth talent show, a Grade 12 graduation celebration, a kids’ scavenger hunt, the annual Advent Carol Sing, the Christmas Eve service, and many other customary activities to a virtual format.
 Members are connected with others to encourage regular “check-ins.”
-Some of our quilters get busy sewing masks and blankets for homeless people forced out of shelters by the pandemic.
-Families collect beans or buttons in a jar to stand in for the loose change offering, but members give generously by digital means and keep our budget on track.
-During the summer, we celebrate the 100th anniversary of Mennonite Central Committee with a worship series on the theme of service.
+Quilters sew masks and blankets for homeless people forced out of shelters by the pandemic.
+Families collect beans or buttons in a jar to stand in for the loose-change offering, but members give generously by digital means.
+During summer, we celebrate the 100th anniversary of Mennonite Central Committee with a worship series on the theme of service.
 The Zoom format allows us to enjoy listening to a variety of guest speakers from a distance, and to reconnect with former members who have moved away.
 We treasure small-group breakouts and virtual “lobby time” to keep in touch and discuss important topics.
 Our pastors develop TUMC On Air, an occasional podcast with the theme of “Be At Rest.”
 Members “TAG” (targeted acts of generosity) each other with thoughtful surprises as an antidote to isolation.
 A creative Under One Roof joint campaign with the New Life Church helps raise money for roof repairs, culminating in a fun way with an online silent auction of goods and services.
 As vaccinations rise and restrictions ease, youth and children’s activities, including summer day/overnight camp, return in outdoor settings, and we hold outdoor churchwide gatherings, including an evening Taize service in July and a Sunday morning service in August.
 A reopening committee works diligently to prepare a safety plan and technical capability to begin hybrid services (Zoom+limited gathering in our building) in September.

 2021 TUMC has to go fully online again as Covid forces another lockdown.
-Members continue to find new and creative ways to spend time with each other and with God.
+Members continue to find new and creative ways to be the church.

-2022 Things begin to slowly open up and members are able to worship at 1774 Queen by late winter albeit with safety restrictions in place.
-The Covid rules are relaxed by the fall.
-Pastor Michele went on sabbatical starting in September until January 2023.
+2022 Things begin to open up, and members are able to worship at 1774 Queen by late winter with safety restrictions in place.
+Covid rules are relaxed by the fall.